Rapid Response: Solutions for Business

 Additional Rapid Response Services

-Your state may offer incumbent worker training programs to help upgrade your workers' skills, employer loan programs, and other services that may help avert or minimize layoffs.
+Your state may offer incumbent worker training programs to help upgrade your workers' skills, employer loan programs to fund capital improvements, and many other services that may help prevent or minimize layoffs or even help your company grow.
 The Rapid Response team can provide information on these programs.
-Here are some links to organizations and resources that might be beneficial to your company:
+Here are some links to other organizations and resources that might be beneficial to your company: